RGB NSWGov+ScreenNSW Primary 2025 1

 Screen NSW staff cannot help directly with your application.
 To maintain a fair and equitable process, staff cannot edit or correct any applications or provide advice on the content or choices required against the assessment criteria for this grant opportunity.

-For further information or clarification, please contact the Industry and Audience Development Team via email at industry@screen.nsw.gov.au.
+For further information or clarification, please contact industry@screen.nsw.gov.au.

 Eligibility